The Class of 1951 Gallery of Ships

 Preservation of the Collection

 The ship model collection requires continual care and maintenance if it is to be preserved for future generations.
 A fully equipped ship model shop with laboratory space for a conservator is located on the ground level of the museum.
-Visitors may view the shop and projects underway through an observation window located near the museum store.
+Visitors may view the shop and projects underway through an observation window located just passed the elevators.

 Click on the image to view more from the Rogers Ship Model Collection